VigyanShaala-International/JPMC-UI/README.md

 ### Steps to start the project ###

 * Clone this project and open in intelliJ
-* Install the correct java version and setup in intelliJ file -> project -> sdk section
+* Download the correct java version and select it in intelliJ [ file -> project -> sdk section ]
-* Run the maven clean, compile and install from the Maven -> Vigyanshaala -> Lifecycle section on the right
+* Run the [mvn clean install] command in the terminal or from the [Maven -> Vigyanshaala -> Lifecycle] section on the right
+* Use the below links for testing in swagger, use the [bearer token without the bearer keyword] in the authorize and the authorization header
+* Get the bearer token from the developer console in the UI when logging in